-Scott Brown enters his first season as the pitching coach at Vanderbilt after an outstanding first season in 2013.
+Scott Brown enters his second season as the pitching coach at Vanderbilt after an outstanding first season in 2013.

 In just his third season at St. John's, Brown guided the 2006 pitching staff to an ERA (3.21) that ranked fifth in the country.

 The 2005 Red Storm staff had a combined 3.38 ERA and set a school-record with a conference-leading 499 strikeouts.
-Craig Hansen and Anthony Varvaro each earned All-America honors, while Hansen was also named the BIG EAST Pitcher of the Year.
+Craig Hansen and Anthony Varvaro each earned All-America honors, while Hansen was also named the Big East Pitcher of the Year.
 Four pitchers also went on to sign professional contracts as Hansen (first round), Varvaro (12th) and Anthony Sullivan (19th) were selected in the amateur draft, and Jim Wladyka signed as a free agent.
-Hansen went on to became the first player in Red Sox history to make his major league debut the same year he was drafted.
+Hansen went on to become the first player in Red Sox history to make his major league debut the same year he was drafted.

 From 2002-04, Brown served as the head coach of the Sanford Mainers of the New England Collegiate Baseball League, one of the top summer wood-bat leagues in the nation.
 The Mainers won the NECBL Championship in 2004 and Brown was named the league's Manager of the Year.